How to Master Q4 – Marketing and Advertising Tips from the Experts:

 In short: look at all the ways someone can interact with your ad, and map out remarketing audiences accordingly.
 Once you’ve paid the up-front money to build out that pool of users, you have a more captive audience that you can advertise further to with more specific selling points.

-Head of Social Analytics at Adobe.com
+Former head of Social Analytics at Adobe.com, currently at CloudApp

 Q4 is generally a time chalked full of events and preparation for 2019.
 It provides a great time for reflection on what worked, and most importantly what didn’t work in 2018.
 The strategies you implement in Q4 will prime your audience for your new goals in 2019.
 Q4 is also a great time to entice customers with holiday related offers and prep for new years resolutions.
 The customer psyche in both B2B and B2C during Q4 is one of new growth, new strategies, spending, and improving.
 Campaigns that focus on these elements and how your product or service can help reach goals will go along way.
 I expect Q4 probably has the most “offer” related options to consumers than any other quarter especially in retail.